 ADHD most often starts in childhood and lasts into adulthood.
 Many adults don't know that they have ADHD until their children are diagnosed.
-Then they begin to see their
+Then they begin to see their own symptoms.

 Doctors don't know what causes ADHD.
-But it tends to
+But it tends to run in families.

-The most common types of ADHD symptoms in adults are attention problems
+The most common types of ADHD symptoms in adults are attention problems and hyperactivity.

-Adults with ADHD often find it hard
+Adults with ADHD often find it hard to:

-with ADHD may:
+Adults with ADHD may:

 ADHD in adults may affect:

-medicines, behaviour training, or counselling.
+ADHD can be treated with medicines, behaviour training, or counselling.
 Or it may be a combination of these treatments.

 Stimulant medicines are most often used to treat ADHD.
-These may
+These may include:

 Other medicines that may be used are:

-Behaviour training can help adults with
+Behaviour training can help adults with ADHD learn how to:

-problems that go along with ADHD.
-These include not getting along well with others and
+Counselling is not meant to treat inattention, hyperactivity, or impulsiveness.
+But it can help with some of the problems that go along with ADHD.
+These include not getting along well with others and having problems following rules.

-Go to http://www.healthwise.net/ed
+Go to https://www.healthwise.net/patientEd

-Enter Z848 in the search box to learn more about "Learning About Attention Deficit Hyperactivity Disorder (ADHD) in Adults."
+Enter Z848 in the search box to learn more about "Learning About Attention Deficit Hyperactivity Disorder (ADHD) in Adults".

-Current as of:
+Current as of: December 7, 2017

 Adam Husney, MD - Family Medicine

-©2006-2016 Healthwise, Incorporated.
+©2006-2018 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.